GaneshWiz07/FORECAST-IQ-SMART-INVENTORY-FORECASTING/README.md

 ### Backend Deployment
 1. Create a new **Web Service** on Render
 2. Connect your repository
-3. Set build command: `cd backend && npm install`
+3. Set build command: `cd backend && npm install && pip install -r requirements.txt`
 4. Set start command: `cd backend && npm start`
 5. Add environment variables from your `.env` file
+6. Set Python version to 3.8+ in environment variables

 ### Frontend Deployment
 1. Create a new **Static Site** on Render